yuthmikagamage/yuthmikagamage/README.md

 ---

 ## 🚀 About Me
-- 🌱 Learning **Node.js, Firebase, MongoDB, and Flutter**
+- 🌱 Learning **Node.js, Firebase, MongoDB, Express.js and Flutter**
-- 💻 Interested in **backend development, cloud computing, and real-time applications**
+- 💻 Interested in **full-stack development, cloud computing, and real-time applications**

 ---